 Things to consider when buying a power rack

-- Will the rack fit? – Make sure that not only the floor space is available for it, but make sure you don’t buy a rack higher than your ceiling will comfortably allow.
-Remember to factor in head clearance space for pull-ups.
+- Will the rack fit? – Check not only for the necessary floor space, but also make sure to not choose a rack higher than your ceiling will comfortably allow.
+Remember to factor in head clearance for pull-ups.

 - Will it really fit though? – Also consider the equipment space needed.
 Are you left with any space around the perimeter of the rack?
 Can you move around the rack to load the bar?
 Will the bar rub against the wall?
 Olympic barbells are over 7′ long, so measure twice.

-- Does the manufacturer offer the accessories you want? – Who cares which add ons they have if they don’t have the ones you want.
+- Does the manufacturer offer the accessories you want? – Who cares how many add-ons they have if they don’t have the ones you want.
 Some have dozens of accessories, some have only a few, and the worst have none.
-In some cases, accessories work among different brands.
+In some cases, accessories cross-compatible.

-- Is it the right size? – If you’re a tall guy, don’t buy a short rack.
-If you’re unusually short, don’t buy a rack that has a pull up bar 9 feet off the ground.
+- Is it the right size? – If you’re a tall guy, don’t buy an 85″ high rack.
+If you’re unusually short, maybe don’t buy a 108″ high rack.
 Consider all the dimensions: the depth (the space between uprights where the bar will travel), the height, and the width (the opening).
 Generally the cheaper the rack, the shorter and narrower it is.

 - Does the rack offer anchor holes? – There are only a handful of power racks that are not intended to be anchored to the foundation or a lifting platform.
 If you perform kipping pull-ups or want to attach a dip station, you should probably make sure you can anchor the rack down somehow.

 - Is the rack easy to use and adjust? – Some standard equipment is annoying to use.
 For instance, the pin and pipe safety system is what you get with a number of racks by default.
-It’s slow and horrible to use, and you will probably upgrade sooner rather than later to spotter arms or straps.
+It’s slow and horrible to use, and you will probably upgrade sooner rather than later to spotter arms, straps, or drop-ins.
 It may be cheaper to select the option you prefer when you buy.